AshishJii/CandyCrushed/README.md

 # CandyCurse
-same as CandyCrush, but worse
+Same as CandyCrush, but worse.